bradfrost/atomic-design/chapter-5.md

 Let's break down these steps a bit further.

 ### Step 1: make a thing
 You have to start somewhere, and having something is better than nothing.
-Pick a project that would be a great pilot for establishing your design system, follow a process similar to the one discussed in [chapter 4](/chapter-4/), think about the atomic design mental model detailed in [chapter 2](/chapter-2/), and with any luck you'll end up with a solid foundation for a thoughtful design system and pattern library that helps your team work more effectively and thoughtfully.
+Pick a project that would be a great pilot for establishing your design system, follow a process similar to the one discussed in [chapter 4](/chapter-4/), think about the atomic design mental model detailed in [chapter 2](/chapter-2/), and you'll end up with a solid foundation for a thoughtful design system and pattern library that helps your team work more effectively and thoughtfully.

 Take the time to package your UI patterns in a pattern library and get it ready to shop around.
-I've talked to several ambitious team members who have built the basic gist of a pattern library over a weekend.
+I've talked to several ambitious team members who have built the basic gist of a pattern library over the course of a weekend.
 This effort makes all the difference in the world since it gives something tangible for stakeholders to react to.
-Again: show, don't tell.
+Again: *show, don't tell*.

 ### Step 2: show that it's useful
 With a nascent-yet-tangible design system in place, you can have a more meaningful conversation with people who control money, scheduling, and resources.
 You can discuss exactly how the design system helped save time and money (see *[Pitching Patterns](/chapter-4/#pitching-patterns)* in the last chapter), then paint a picture for how those benefits would scale even further if the organization invested in an official, robust design system.